 This is an autoimmune problem that leads to DHT sensitivity.

 Luckily, there is a lot you can do to optimise your microbiome to reduce DHT sensitivity, including adding specific strains of probiotic bacteria to your diet, as well as specially made drinks that reduce bad bacteria.
-This is something I cover in step-by-step detail inside the Hair Equilibrium Program and the difference it will make to your hair health can be astonishing.
+This is something I cover in step-by-step detail inside The Hair Equilibrium System and the difference it will make to your hair health can be astonishing.

 Most of us are aware that some people are allergic to some specific foods, such as seafood or peanuts for example, but fewer people know that allergic reactions can also be delayed and therefore less obvious.